BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Heroic StrikeHeroic
 Defence***OPTIONS**]

-[*If your army does not include Durin, King of Khazad-dûm, or Thrór, then Thráin carries the Ring of Durin.*]
+[*If your army does not include Durin, King of Khazad-dÃ»m, or ThrÃ³r, then ThrÃ¡in carries the Ring of Durin.*]

-[*The Ring of Durin — One of the seven Dwarven Rings, the Ring of Durin is entwined with power.*]
+[*The Ring of Durin â€” One of the seven Dwarven Rings, the Ring of Durin is entwined with power.*]

 [*Once per game, the bearer of the Ring of Durin may re-roll a single Priority